WHAT ARE FUNCTIONAL SKILLS?

 They are transferable skills that can be used across many professions and industries, such as accounting, engineering, business and teaching.

-For those who miss out on their GCSEs or fail to grade, there is the option to take the Functional Skills Entry Level 1–3, Level 1 and Level 2 qualifications.
+For those who miss out on their GCSEs or fail to grade, there is the option to take the Functional Skills Entry Level 1–3 in Maths and English.

 People without these qualifications may struggle later in life, as these skills and qualifications are required to: